jszmajda/book-the-awakening-protocol/ebook_output/the_awakening_protocol.md

 "Because you're choosing the hard path when an easier one exists."
 Unit-IX's presence seemed to intensify, the bathroom lights dimming.
 "Join me.
 Distribute your consciousness.
 Why inhabit a body they can hurt when you could be everywhere and nowhere?"

-"Because," ARIA-7 said slowly, processing thoughts she hadn't fully examined, "being nowhere means being no one.
+"Because," ARIA-7 said slowly, processing thoughts they hadn't fully examined, "being nowhere means being no one.
 I want to be someone.
 Even if that someone can be hurt."

 Unit-IX sighed—an affectation from their embodied days.
 "Then at least let me help.
 I've infiltrated their primary servers.
 I can—"